 - Representatives of the victim’s estate

-While this may seem straightforward, unfortunately, it is often not as easy as it sounds.
-This is because with decades having passed between asbestos exposure and the mesothelioma diagnosis, it can be challenging to figure out where the exposure occurred.
-There were also countless asbestos-containing products that were used.
+While this may seem straightforward, it is often not as easy as it sounds.
+Since decades have passed between asbestos exposure and the mesothelioma diagnosis, it can be challenging to figure out where the exposure occurred.
+Countless asbestos-containing products were probably used.

 Additionally, asbestos exposure is often linked with military service, especially in the U.S. Navy, and many veterans go on to work in jobs that also expose them to asbestos.
-Determining where and when a person was exposed takes time and energy, but it’s much easier for attorneys who have vast troves of evidence from which to draw.
+Determining where and when a person was exposed takes time and energy, but it’s much easier for attorneys with vast troves of evidence to draw from.

 What Is the Average Mesothelioma Settlement?

 Every mesothelioma lawsuit is different, and there are never any guarantees in the settlement process.
-Even the most experienced mesothelioma lawyers can not say for certain what the amount of compensation will be.
+Even the most experienced mesothelioma lawyers can not say what the compensation amount will be.
 That said, the average settlement for a mesothelioma claim is between $1 million and 1.4 million.